PandoraPay/go-pandora-pay/README.md

 1. Delegating your stake increases security
 2. Delegating your stake to someone to stake increases anonymity as you don't need to be online for staking.
 3. DPOS avoids using the griding technique to solve the POS short range vulnerability
+4. Future proposals:
-4. Future proposals of using macro blocks and state trie proofs to prove to light clients the state.
+    1. state trie proofs to prove to light clients the state.
+    2. sharding.
+Creating multiple distinct shards and splitting the state trie into `n` shards
+    3. creating macro blocks by selecting validators for a meta chain